mrflashstudio/OsuLazerBeatmapExporter/README.md

 # osu!lazer beatmap exporter
-A tool that exports all of your osu!lazer beatmaps back to .osz files or folders.
+A tool, that exports all of your osu!lazer beatmaps back to .osz files, or folders.

 I noticed some people on twitter and in osu!lazer issues wanted to export their beatmaps, so i decided to give it a try and wrote this simple program.